LusunHCI/7cups-summer/data/nlu.md

 - I’ve personally gone through one myself.
 - Actually I have been in your shoes before
 - I have been through similar situation
+- I've been there

-## intent: condolence
+## intent: empathy/offer_condolence
 - I'm so sorry to hear that.
 - Well that is very weird, I am sorry you have to feel such a pain :(
 - I am so sorry for you, because no one should ever feel what you feel :/
 - So first I want you to know that I truly understand you :)
-- Oh my god I'm sorry :( 	I'm so sorry to hear this	Sorry to hear that
+- Oh my god I'm sorry :(
+- I'm so sorry to hear this
+- Sorry to hear that 😕
 - I'm sorry to hear that you're having these difficult thoughts around being unwanted.
 - I'm so sorry
 - I'm really sorry about all of this, that's honestly a LOT
 - Oh, I'm sorry to hear that.
 I'm so sorry to hear that.
 - I am sorry about the unfortunate events in your past.
 - I'm sorry about that.
 You do have lot of to deal with.
-- I'm sorry you're in such a tricky situation.
+- i'm sorry you're in such a tricky situation.

-## intent: give_advice
-- Sure, let me tell you how I think you get through this anxiety.
-I can give you some advice on this.
-- Sure, let me tell you how I think you get through this anxiety.
-I can give you some advice on this.
-- Sure, let me tell you how I think you get through this anxiety.
-I can give you some advice on this.
+- that's horrible, I'm sorry
+- i feel so bad for you

 ## intent: support/understanding